-- (I) B Tech: Public Management or an appropriate four year qualification. - (ii) Two or more years relevant working experience
+- (I) Post Graduate Diploma in Public Management/Public Administration or an appropriate five-year qualification. - (ii) Two or more years relevant working experience

-4.4 Doctor of Philosophy in Management Sciences (Public Administration)
+4.6 Doctor of Philosophy in Management Sciences (Public Administration)

-Applicants must have an Master of Management Sciences (Public Administration) or an appropriate tertiary Qualification at Master's level.
+Applicants must have a Master of Management Sciences (Public Administration) or an appropriate tertiary Qualification at Master's level.

-5. PROGRAMME STRUCTURE
+5 PROGRAMME STRUCTURE